 Volunteer in the heart of Ecuador helping young and vulnerable children to thrive.
 Choose from two exciting and rewarding projects based in the stunning sub-tropical mountain city of Quito.

-(ii) Volunteering with disabled children and young adults with cerebral palsy whose low-income families cannot afford private treatments.
-Help with playtimes, planning art and craft activities, meal times, physiotherapy and more.
+(ii) Volunteer with disabled children and young adults with cerebral palsy whose low-income families cannot afford private treatments.
+Help with playtimes, planning art and craft activities, meal times, physiotherapy, speech therapy and more.

 Here’s everything you need to know about how to get organised for a placement in Ecuador, including visa information and what you can do in your free time.